Logiqx/gpx-ideas/docs/extensions/gpx_fit/README.md

 | `<steps>`   | int >= 0 | Total steps during the session                               |

 Sources for the sensor metrics are optional, but if provided can be in elements such as `<gpx>`, `<trk>` or `<trkseg>` as per the examples.

+#### Notes

+- A universal cadence metric is included, since the term is universal across multiple sports
+  - Cadence is essentially a rhythm and is measure such as steps or strokes per minute
+- Energy is included to avoid the cumulative errors that might occur when converting from power
+- Elevation gain is included to avoid cumulative errors